Programme for 2017 to 2018 season

 12th "15 Minute" Variety Night

 Tonight we have a wonderfully varied evening planned where 6 members have volunteered to providing us with brief talks around a camera/photographic related topic.
-Your presenting team will be:- (i) Ben Coyte (ii) Steph Swalwell (iii) Eric Dodman (iv) Richard Storey (iv) Mike Perry & (vi) Steven Murphy.
-The evening will include exploring the world of Ansel Adams, "my journey from full auto", places to head for in Herts & Bucks, photographing reptiles, photo processing software and using Macro (which will include some camera tips for Sunday's fungus foray)
+Your presenting team will be:- (i) Ben Coyte (ii) Steve Slater (iii) Eric Dodman (iv) Richard Storey (iv) Peter Cox & (vi) Steven Murphy.
+The topics are wonderfully diverse embracing the world of Ansel Adams, "my journey from full auto to manual", places to head for in Herts & Bucks, photographing reptiles, photo editing software plus home printing.
+Each will have 15 minuets, including time for questions, so it should prove a fast paced evening.

 15th Sunday Fungus Foray @ Dancers End